martijnboland/moped/README.md

 Moped
 =====

 Moped is a responsive web client for the [Mopidy](http://mopidy.com) music server.
-It is inspired by [Mopidy-Webclient](https://github.com/woutervanwijk/Mopidy-Webclient), but built from scratch based on a different technology stack with [Durandal](http://durandaljs.com/) and [Bootstrap 3](http://getbootstrap.com).
+It is inspired by [Mopidy-Webclient](https://github.com/woutervanwijk/Mopidy-Webclient), but built from scratch based on different technology stacks with [Durandal](http://durandaljs.com/), [Angular](http://angularjs.com) and [Bootstrap 3](http://getbootstrap.com).

 ![Moped responsive](screenshots/moped-all-720.png?raw=true)